MajaFriedemann/InfoSeekingV2/README.md

 # About this project

-Code for Study 8 and Study 9
+Code for DPhil Studies 8 and 9